Colorado Department of Transportation: History

 The Colorado Department of Transportation has its roots in 1909, when the first highway bill was passed by forming a three-member Highway Commission to approve work and allocate funds.
 The Commission first took their post on January 1, 1910.
-In 1917 the State Highway Fund was created and the State Highway Department was formed.
+In 1917, the State Highway Fund was created and the State Highway Department was formed.
 In 1935, Highway Department employees were joined by 44 new co-workers selected from among 7,500 applicants to become the first members of the Colorado State Highway Courtesy Patrol.
-The Patrol became a division of the Highway Department.
+The Patrol later became a division of the Highway Department.

 In 1947, the first National System of Interstate and Defense Highways was approved by the federal works administrator.
 In Colorado, approved routes included all of I-25 from the Wyoming border to Raton Pass; all of I-80S (now I-76); and I-70 from Denver to the Kansas border.
 In 1953 the state legislature passed a new law reorganizing the Highway Department and renaming it the Colorado Department of Highways.
 In 1956, Congress passed the Federal Interstate Highways Act.
 Among the approvals was the section of I-70 from Denver to the Utah border.
 In 1968, legislation reorganized highway matters and created the Colorado Department of Highways (CDOH) with 3 main divisions: Division of Highways, Division of Planning and Research, and Division of Patrol.
 In 1991 – CDOH became CDOT to better align its functions and budgets with Federal Highway Administration / U.S. Department of Transportation.